replicatedhq/replicated-docs/docs/intro-replicated.md

 ## Observing and Measuring

-- Get telemetry and key insights to understand the state of your distributed software
+- Get telemetry and key insights to understand the health and status of your distributed software, get adoption metrics, and get key performance metrics

+- Set up notifications to get alerted for events to help ensure that important instance issues or performance trends are not missed

+## Administering

+Manage your teams, such as inviting and removing members, in the vendor portal.

 ## Management and Development Tools